sirichandana492/Infosys_Gesture_Volume_control/README.md

 ✅ Optional Login page for secure access
 ✅ FPS (Frames per Second) display for performance monitoring

-🧩 Tech Stack
+🧩 PROJECT MODULES

-Component	Technology Used
-Programming Language	Python 🐍
-Computer Vision	OpenCV
-Hand Tracking	MediaPipe
-System Control	PyAutoGUI / PyCaw
-Web Interface	Streamlit
-Visualization	Matplotlib / Numpy
-⚙️ How It Works
+1️⃣ Gesture Recognition Detects the hand using MediaPipe.
+Identifies landmarks such as fingertips and joints.

+2️⃣ Distance Measurement Module Calculates the Euclidean distance between thumb and index fingertips.
+Maps that distance to the volume range (0% – 100%).

+3️⃣ System Volume Control Converts hand distance to system volume level.
+Displays a green progress bar indicating the current volume percentage.
-The webcam captures live video frames.

-MediaPipe Hands detects and tracks hand landmarks in real time.
+📈 WORKING PRINCIPLE The webcam captures the real-time video feed.
+MediaPipe detects the hand and locates landmarks.
 The distance between the thumb and index finger tips is calculated.

-This distance is mapped to the system’s volume level using PyAutoGUI or PyCaw.

-The adjusted volume level is shown visually on the interface.

-Optionally, the app includes a login page for secure usage.
-Requirements

-Install the required Python libraries using pip:

-pip install opencv-python mediapipe pyautogui streamlit numpy matplotlib 🔧 Future Enhancements

-Add gesture-based mute/unmute

-Multi-hand support for more controls (brightness, playback, etc.)

-Integration with voice assistant or IoT devices

-Customizable gesture mappings
+Based on this distance: Short distance → Low volume Large distance → High volume

+The bar on the screen visually represents the volume level in percentage.

+💡 FEATURES

+✅ Real-time hand detection ✅ Contactless volume control ✅ Dynamic visual feedback ✅ Cross-platform (works on Windows, Linux, Mac) ✅ Easy to integrate and modify

+🧠 FUTURE ENHANCEMENTS

+Add gesture-based mute/unmute functionality.
+Integrate with YouTube / Spotify volume control.
+Implement multi-hand control for dual actions.
+Enhance accuracy using AI-based gesture classification.